Preschooler Crying: Amazing Transformation When a Teacher Listens

 By Laura Minnigerode

-listening-to-preschoolerI offered go with Ryan to the playground.
+listening-to-preschoolerI offered go with Aaron to the playground.
 Over several days, I listened to him for long cries.
 His language was not yet well-developed, but he would say, “My daddy home,” and cry harder.
 I would listen and make eye contact with him while he cried.

 After four days of this (which felt like a lot more than four), he looked in my eyes at the end of his cry and I could tell that he felt heard.
+After that day, he was like a different child, and from then on he remained so much calmer, and this lasted throughout the rest of the year.

-One day when I listened to Ryan outside, a teacher walked by and commented he was a lost cause.
+This experience with Aaron drove home the point that Staylistening may be a simple tool but when used in a school setting it is not always easy.
+One day when I listened to him outside, a teacher walked by and commented he was a lost cause.
 “He might not be ready for school.
 He needs to learn not to cry,” she said.

 It was a challenge to go on in this setting, since most of the educators seemed to think I was being too easy on the children and was making a mistake by not trying to control them.
 Many preschool teachers, relying on their own experience as students and with outdated training, approach behavior management in a way that does not respect emotions.

-But in the months that followed my listening with him, Ryan became one of the most easy-going children in the class, and was almost always happy.
+But in the months that followed my listening with him, Aaron became one of the most easy-going children in the class, and was almost always happy.
 He arrived happy in the morning and was always the first to go to potty.

 I know that this tool helped him, and helped me, to support his growth.